sul-dlss-labs/wolfcon-2024-ai-workshop/types-of-ai-ml-relevant-to-libraries/natural-language-processing.md

 # Natural Language Processing
-[Natural Language Processing][^NLP_IBM] or
+Natural Language Processing[^NLP_IBM] or
 NLP is a set of machine learning technologies for interpreting, generating, and comprehending human languages.
 Some examples of NLP processes include:

-- **Language translation** - translate from one language to another
+- **Language translation** - Translating text from one language to another.
-- **Text summarization** - summarizes main points from a large text
+- **Text summarization** - Summarizing the main points from a large text.
-- **Named Entity Recognition** - tags words or phrases such as proper names of people, places, and concepts
+- **Named Entity Recognition** - Tagging words or phrases such as proper names of people, places, and concepts.
-- **Part of Speech Tagging** - identifies grammar components like nouns, verbs, and adjectives, in a text sample
+- **Part of Speech Tagging** - Identifying grammar components like nouns, verbs, and adjectives in a text sample.
-- **Sentiment analysis** - classifies the emotional or subjective human language in a text sample
+- **Sentiment analysis** - Classifying the emotional or subjective tone in a text sample.
-- **Text Generation** - generates text usually based on a prompt
+- **Text Generation** - Generating text usually based on a prompt.

 ## Use in Libraries
-NLP has been used for extracting entities from semi-structured text or from library metadata.
+NLP has been used in libraries in the following ways:

+- Extracting entities from semi-structured text or library metadata.
+- Improving search functionality through semantic understanding
+- Automating cataloging and classification processes
+- Enhancing user interfaces with natural language queries
+- Assisting in content recommendations based on user preferences

 ## NLP Software
-The
+Choosing the right NLP software depends on your specific needs and technical expertise.
+For instance, NLTK offers a rich set of functionalities for developers, while spaCy provides a user-friendly interface for common NLP tasks and Annif offers library-specific functionality.

 - [Annif](https://annif.org/) - A platform that uses subject vocabularies like [FAST][^FAST], to
   train a model on a corpus of data and then provides subject suggestions.
 - [NLTK](https://www.nltk.org/) - An open-source platform and Python package that provides interfaces to